dathinaios/spacemacs-supercollider/README.md

 ## FAQ

-Q: `,m` does not execute code within parenthesis?
+Q: Why is `,m` not evaluating code within parenthesis?

 A: There seems to be an issue with loading the relevant function.
 See [issue #10](https://github.com/dathinaios/spacemacs-supercollider/issues/10) for a temporary workaround.